-(Stean, 2002) declares that the most important single feature of a chess position is the activity of the pieces and that the primary constraint on a piece's activity is the pawn structure.
-(Znosko-Borovsky, 1980) generalizes this principle by declaring that if a piece attacks another, it is not the weaker but the stronger one which has to give way.
+Stean [17] declares that the most important single feature of a chess position is the activity of the pieces and that the primary constraint on a piece's activity is the pawn structure.
 Stean defines a weak pawn as one which cannot be protected by another pawn, therefore requiring support from its own pieces.
 This is the ability to be protected by another pawn, not necessarily the existence of such protection.
-Stean declares that the pawn structure has a certain capacity for efficiently accommodating pieces and that exceeding that capacity hurts their ability to work together.
+Stean declares that the pawn structure has a certain capacity for efficiently accomodating pieces and that exceeding that capacity hurts their ability to work together.